Merck loses $2.1B in Q4; longtime CEO Frazier to retire - WTMJ

 The Kenilworth, New Jersey, company lost $2.09 billion, or $0.83 per share.
 Adjusted income came to $3.4 billion, or $1.32 per share, well short of the $1.38 Wall Street was looking for, according to a survey by FactSet.

+The fourth-quarter results included a $2.7 billion charge for acquiring cancer drug developer VelosBio in a move to expand Merck’s cancer drug franchise.
+That business is focused on immunotherapy treatment Keytruda, which is now approved for dozens of cancer types and patient groups.
+One of the world’s most lucrative drugs, Keytruda brought in a whopping $14.4 billion in 2020 sales.

+Keytruda sales came in just under $4 billion in the quarter, up 28% from a year earlier.
+Gardasil, a vaccine to prevent the cancer-causing human papilloma virus, had sales of $998 million, up 44%, while Januvia and Janumet diabetes pills had combined sales of $1.3 billion.

-The maker of Januvia pills for Type 2 diabetes posted revenue of $12.51 billion, up 5% from a year earlier.
+Overall revenue was $12.51 billion, up 5% from a year earlier.
 That was also shy of the $12.67 billion projected by analysts.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.